AsBuiltReport/AsBuiltReport.Microsoft.AD/README.md

 A Microsoft AD As Built Report can be generated with Active Directory Enterprise Forest level privileges.
 Since this report relies extensively on the WinRM component, you should make sure that it is enabled and configured.
 [Reference](https://docs.microsoft.com/en-us/windows/win32/winrm/installation-and-configuration-for-windows-remote-management)

-Due to a limitation of the WinRM component, a domain-joined machine is needed, also it is required to use the FQDN of the DC instead of its IP address.
+Due to a limitation of the WinRM component, a domain-joined machine is needed, also it is required to use the FQDN of the DC instead of it's IP address.
 [Reference](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_remote_troubleshooting?view=powershell-7.1#how-to-use-an-ip-address-in-a-remote-command)

 ## :package: Module Installation